History of liberalism: Early history

-Isolated strands of liberal thought had existed in Western philosophy since the Ancient Greeks and in Eastern philosophy since the Song and Ming period, but the first major signs of liberal politics emerged in modern times.
+Isolated strands of liberal thought had existed in Eastern philosophy since the Chinese Spring and Autumn period and Western philosophy since the Ancient Greeks, but the first major signs of liberal politics emerged in modern times.
+The economist Murray Rothbard claimed that Chinese Taoist philosopher Laozi was the first libertarian, likening Laozi's ideas on government to Friedrich Hayek's theory of spontaneous order.
 Many of the liberal concepts of Locke were foreshadowed in the radical ideas that were freely aired at the time.
 The pamphleteer Richard Overton wrote: "To every Individuall in nature, is given an individual property by nature, not to be invaded or usurped by any...; no man hath power over my rights and liberties, and I over no mans".
 These ideas were first unified as a distinct ideology by the English philosopher John Locke, generally regarded as the father of modern liberalism.
 Locke developed the radical notion that government acquires consent from the governed, which has to be constantly present for a government to remain legitimate.
 His influential Two Treatises (1690), the foundational text of liberal ideology, outlined his major ideas.
 His insistence that lawful government did not have a supernatural basis was a sharp break from previous theories of governance.
 Locke also defined the concept of the separation of church and state.
 Based on the social contract principle, Locke argued that there was a natural right to the liberty of conscience, which he argued must therefore remain protected from any government authority.
-He also formulated a general defence for religious toleration in his Letters Concerning Toleration.
+He also formulated a general defence for religious toleration in his Letter Concerning Toleration.
 Locke was influenced by the liberal ideas of John Milton, who was a staunch advocate of freedom in all its forms.

 Milton argued for disestablishment as the only effective way of achieving broad toleration.
 In his Areopagitica, Milton provided one of the first arguments for the importance of freedom of speech—"the liberty to know, to utter, and to argue freely according to conscience, above all liberties".
 Algernon Sidney was second only to John Locke in his influence on liberal political thought in eighteenth-century Britain and Colonial America, and was widely read and quoted by the Whig opposition during the Glorious Revolution.
 Sidney's argument that "free men always have the right to resist tyrannical government" was widely quoted by the Patriots at the time of American Revolutionary War and Thomas Jefferson considered Sidney to have been one of the two primary sources for the Founding Fathers' view of liberty.
 Sidney believed that absolute monarchy was a great political evil and his major work, Discourses Concerning Government, was written during the Exclusion Crisis, as a response to Robert Filmer's Patriarcha, a defence of divine right monarchy.
-Sidney firmly rejected the Filmer's reactionary principles and argued that the subjects of the monarch were entitled by right to share in the government through advice and counsel.
+Sidney firmly rejected Filmer's reactionary principles and argued that the subjects of the monarch were entitled by right to share in the government through advice and counsel.